From Explainable to Interpretable Deep Learning for Natural Language Processing in Healthcare: How Far from Reality?: Introduction

-In our work, the evolution of eXplainable and Interpretable Artificial Intelligence (summarized with the new term ``XIAI'') was reviewed \cite{lipton2018mythos, doshi2017towards,carvalho2019machine,rudin2019stop}.
+In our work, the evolution of eXplainable and Interpretable Artificial Intelligence (denoted with the new term ``XIAI'') is reviewed \cite{lipton2018mythos, doshi2017towards, carvalho2019machine, rudin2019stop}.
 Since there is no systematic definition of IAI and XAI \cite{lipton2018mythos, doshi2017towards}, there is an ongoing inconsistency regarding how these terms are used in DL \cite{carvalho2019machine}.
-To define XIAI in this review, the statistical definition by \citet{rudin2019stop} was followed: IAI focuses on designing models that are inherently interpretable; XAI aims to provide post hoc model explanations.
-Moreover, XIAI were grouped into either local or global: local XIAI provides insights based on specific inputs, whereas global XIAI offers a broad understanding based on the model's overall predictive process \cite{danilevsky2020survey}.
+To define XIAI in this review, the statistical definition by \citet{rudin2019stop} is followed: IAI focuses on designing inherently interpretable models; XAI aims to provide post hoc model explanations.
 Further, XIAI method designs were evaluated, by organizing them into model-based, input-based, and output-based approaches.
-Our analysis aims to improve clarity and understanding regarding how DL and XIAI methods can be most efficiently combined in healthcare NLP, through unraveling key architectural designs.
-By quantitatively evaluating IAI and XAI across NLP and medical tasks, current and future opportunities, challenges, advantages, and drawbacks were identified.
+To improve clarity and understanding, XIAI is further grouped based on their scope (local, global): local XIAI yields insights derived from particular inputs, whereas global XIAI grants a wider understanding based on the entire predictive mechanism of the model \cite{danilevsky2020survey}.
+Our analysis seeks to enhance clarity and insight into the most effective ways to combine DL and XIAI methods in healthcare NLP by examining and revealing essential architectural designs.
+Through a quantitative assessment of IAI and XAI in both NLP and medical tasks, we pinpoint current and future opportunities, challenges, advantages, and limitations.
 In line with the most recent LLM developments, our review evaluates whether attention mechanisms can reinforce the implementation of IAI against XAI.
-By carefully investigating XIAI DL in healthcare NLP, our review aims to provide insights of scientific and clinical impact that can potentially be important for XIAI democratization in healthcare NLP.
+By carefully investigating XIAI DL in healthcare NLP, our review aims to provide insights into the scientific and clinical impact that can potentially be important for XIAI democratization in healthcare NLP.

+This review is organised as follows.
+Initially, the key related work in the domain is reviewed by analysing the important XIAI research trends, methodology designs, paradigms and scope.
+Subsequently, our review analyses challenges and opportunities for translating XIAI into clinical practice.
+Finally, we assess the gap between current XIAI capabilities and real-world healthcare implementation, highlighting areas for future research.